31st Infantry Division (United States): Postwar

 The division was reorganized postwar in Alabama and Mississippi, with its Alabama part federally recognized at Birmingham on 1 November 1946, followed by the Mississippi part at Greenville on 2 December.

 After the Korean War broke out in 1950, the division was called to active duty on 16 January 1951 at Birmingham.
 No units were deployed, but individuals representing three-fourths of the authorized strength were sent to either Korea or Japan as replacements.
 The 31st Infantry Division was transferred to Fort Carson, Colorado in February 1954 from Camp Atterbury.
 The 31st Division as an active service formation was then inactivated, with its personnel and equipment transferring to the 8th Infantry Division on 15 June.
 Meanwhile, in Alabama and Mississippi, units of the National Guard of the United States were organized to replace those on active duty, including a NGUS division headquarters at Birmingham on 26 June 1953.

 The 31st Infantry (NGUS) Division was effectively reformed with units from Alabama and Mississippi, with its headquarters moving to Mobile on 10 December 1956 and back to Birmingham on 2 May 1959.
 It served as a National Guard division until its inactivation on 14 January 1968.

 The division headquarters became the headquarters of the 31st Brigade, 30th Armored Division at Tuscaloosa on the next day.
 The headquarters company of the 2nd Brigade became the headquarters company of the new 31st Brigade.
+The Mississippi part of the Headquarters Battery of the Division Artillery became the Headquarters Battery of a new 631st Artillery Group.

 Headquarters and Headquarters Company, 31st Brigade, 30th Armored Division was reorganized and redesignated 1 November 1973 as Headquarters and Headquarters Company, 31st Armored Brigade, and relieved of assignment from the 30th Armored Division.
 Location changed 1 February 1979 to Northport, Alabama.
 In 1984-5 the 31st Armored Brigade comprised the 1st Battalion, 131st Armor Regiment, 1st-152nd Armor, 1st-167th Infantry Regiment, 1st Battalion, 117th Field Artillery, E Troop, 31st Cavalry and the 31st Engineer Company.
 In 2002 it started transitioning to a chemical brigade, initially designated the 122nd.
 In November 2002 the brigade was redesignated the 31st Chemical Brigade.

+On September 6, 2024, the 31st Chemical Brigade inactivated the Dixie Division SSI and transitioned to the new shoulder sleeve insignia.